JamFfm/cbpi4-LCDisplay/README.md

 but this one installs in /usr/local/lib/python3.7/dist-packages/cbpi4-LCDisplay/* This is not handy if you need to have assess to the code.
-I do not recomend.
+I do not recomend now.
+But this seems to be the desired folder to install via pip package.

-**The installation via pip is work in progress!**
+**The installation via pip package is work in progress!**

 ## Configuration